baoqger/chrisbao/source/_posts/golang-load-balancing-fabio.md

 ### Background

 In the [last post](https://baoqger.github.io/2020/11/16/golang-service-discovery-consul/), I show you how to do service discovery in a Golang Cloud-Native microservice application based on Consul and Docker with a real demo.
-In that demo, the simple `helloworld-server` service registers itself in Consul and the `helloworld-client` can discover the dynamic address of the service via Consul.
-But the previous demo has some limitations, as I mentioned in the last post, in the real world microservice application, each service may have multiple instances to handle the network requests.
+In that demo, the simple `helloworld-server` service is registered in Consul and the `helloworld-client` can discover the dynamic address of the service via Consul.
+But the previous demo has one limitation, as I mentioned in the last post, in the real world microservice application, each service may have multiple instances to handle the network requests.

 In this post, I will expand the demo to show you how to do `load balancing` when multiple instances of one service are registered in Consul.

 Continue with the last post, the new demo will keep using Cloud-Native way with `Docker` and `Docker-compose`.

-### Introduction of `Fabio` for load balancing
+### Fabio for load balancing

 To do load balancing for Consul, there are several strategies are recommended from the Consul official document.
 In this post I choose to use [Fabio](https://github.com/fabiolb/fabio).